MicrosoftDocs/cpp-docs/docs/cpp/tutorial-import-stl-named-module.md

 ### Example: `std.compat`

-Before you can use `import std.compat;` you must compile the a module interface file found in source code form in `std.compat.ixx`.
+Before you can use `import std.compat;` you must compile the module interface file found in source code form in `std.compat.ixx`.
 Visual Studio ships the source code for the module so that you can compile the module using the compiler settings that match your project.
 The steps are similar to for building the `std` named module.
 The `std` named module is built first because `std.compat` depends on it:

 1. Open a Native Tools Command Prompt for VS: from the Windows **Start** menu, type *x86 native* and the prompt should appear in the list of apps.
 Ensure that the prompt is for Visual Studio 2022 preview version 17.5 or above.
 You'll get compiler errors if you use the wrong version of the prompt.
 1. Create a directory to try this example, such as `%USERPROFILE%\source\repos\STLModules`, and make it the current directory.
 If you choose a directory that you don't have write access to, you'll get errors such as not being able to open the output file `std.ifc`.